 1. High-Quality Instructional Materials (HQIM)

-Dr. Steiner points to the fact that many times our first reaction regarding instructional materials to address a large number of students performing “below” grade-level expectations is to “dumb down” materials we feel are “too rigorous.”
-All students should have access to grade-level material, a rigorous curriculum.
+Dr. Steiner points out that many times, our first reaction regarding instructional materials to address a large number of students performing “below” grade-level expectations is to “dumb down” materials we feel are “too rigorous.”
+All students should have access to grade-level, high-quality instructional materials and a rigorous curriculum.
 All students should be held accountable to high standards.

 The curriculum should be vetted through sources to cite evidence of effectiveness to maintain those standards.
 Sites such as What Works Clearinghouse, and Evidence for ESSA are good places for you to determine whether your curriculum meets quality standards.
 Students must maintain where they are while filling in learning gaps.

-➡️ Related Resource: Understanding Tier Patterns and Movement in MTSS
+➡️ Related Resource: Understanding MTSS Tier Patterns and Movement in MTSS

 2. Ongoing Professional Development and Learning for Tier 1 Instruction

-Any curriculum is only as effective as the instructor.
-Teachers are juggling a plethora of new initiatives and learning.
+A curriculum is only as effective as the instructor.
+Teachers are always juggling new initiatives and learning.
 To expect any teacher to know and effectively deliver an HQIM curriculum with one day of professional development is to set both the teacher and student up for failure.

 By investing in programs with evidence-based professional development, we can remove another barrier that could keep our underperforming students from success within our HQIM curriculum.
 Invest the time and resources needed to support teacher excellence with any curriculum/programs delivered on campuses.
 Your students and teachers deserve every opportunity to excel and succeed.

-Having the right data and knowledge to diagnose learning needs is crucial to shifting the distribution of students with learning tier levels.
+Having the right data for a data based decision and knowledge to identify learning needs is crucial to shifting the distribution of students with learning tier levels.
 Through balanced assessments, leaders and teachers can be more aware of large and small learning trends.
 These assessments also lead to asking tough questions: Do teachers know where students are on key skills?

 ➡️ Learn more: Universal Screener Assessments vs Summative Assessments vs Progress Monitoring Assessments